BiswasAnanya/saucedemo-manual-testing/02-requirements-analysis/requirement.analysis.md

-# Requirement Analysis – SauceDemo
+# Requirement Analysis for SauceDemo Application

 ## Purpose

-The purpose of this requirements analysis is to establish a clear and testable understanding of the expected behavior of the SauceDemo application before test design and execution.
+The purpose of this requirements analysis is to establish a clear, testable, and traceable requirement baseline for the SauceDemo application.
+The requirements define the expected functional behavior, business rules, validation rules, navigation behavior, and system responses used as the basis for test design.

-Because SauceDemo does not provide formal requirements, the requirements were reverse-engineered from observed application behavior and user workflows.
-They define the key functional requirements, business rules, validation rules, navigation behavior, and expected system responses, and serve as the basis for test case design and traceability.
+Because SauceDemo does not provide a formal requirements specification, the requirements in this document have been back-traced from observable application features, business behavior, user workflows, validation rules, navigation flows, and expected system responses.
+They provide the reference baseline for evaluating application behavior and for maintaining traceability throughout the QA process.

 Reference: Test Plan [TP-SAUCEDEMO-2026-001](../01-test-plan/test-plan.md)